masari-project/Masari-Marketing/Tutorials/Web-Wallet/Masari_Engagement_Webwallet_Instructions.md

 **Begin Wallet Import**

-If you have already created a wallet, you have the option to import it.
+If you have already created a wallet in the past, you have the option to import it.
 To start, click on 'Import a wallet' on the top-right corner.

 ![import wallet](https://raw.githubusercontent.com/JeuTheIdit/Masari-Marketing/master/Tutorials/Web-Wallet/Images/import%20wallet.PNG)

 **Import Method**

 After clicking 'Import a wallet', you will be prompted to chose the method of import.
-Use whicchever one you prefer, the most common being 'From a file' or 'From a mnemonic phrase'.
+Use whichever method you prefer, the most common being 'From a file' or 'From a mnemonic phrase'.

 ![import method](https://raw.githubusercontent.com/JeuTheIdit/Masari-Marketing/master/Tutorials/Web-Wallet/Images/import%20method.PNG)

 **Choosing a Password and Restore Height**

-After choosing the import method, you will be prompted to chose a password and restore height.
+After choosing the import method, you will be prompted to select a password and restore height.
 It is advisable to pick a password that is complex, as you could lose your funds if a malevolent person logs into your wallet.
 If you dont know the height at which your wallet was first created, choose 0.

 ![import password](https://raw.githubusercontent.com/JeuTheIdit/Masari-Marketing/master/Tutorials/Web-Wallet/Images/import%20password.PNG)